 Why do so many Americans think crime hasn’t gone down at all?

-And—however non-sequitur it might sound—will climate change reverse it?
+And—however much of a non sequitur it might seem—will climate change reverse it?

 Maybe there’s an answer we haven’t considered yet.
 Drop your thoughts into an email to firstname.lastname@example.org.